Pumped Hydro Recoverable Grants Program

 Applications for the Pumped Hydro Recoverable Grants Program are now closed and assessment is underway.

 The $50 million Pumped Hydro Recoverable Grants Program (the Program) is a key action in the NSW Government’s Electricity Infrastructure Roadmap (the Roadmap).
 The Program will provide recoverable grants to project developers to assist with the cost of early stage, detailed feasibility studies for pumped hydro projects.

-The Program aims to establish a pipeline of up to 3 gigawatts of ‘shovel ready’ pumped hydro projects that can make competitive bids for Long Term Energy Services Agreements (LTESAs) for long duration storage under the Electricity Infrastructure Investment Safeguard.
-As part of the Electricity Infrastructure Safeguard, the Consumer Trustee may run the competitive process to bid for LTESAs on behalf of consumers.
+The Program aims to establish a pipeline of up to 3 gigawatts of ‘shovel ready’ pumped hydro projects that can make competitive bids for long-term energy service agreements (LTESAs) for long duration storage under the Electricity Infrastructure Investment Safeguard.
+As part of the Electricity Infrastructure Safeguard, the Consumer Trustee may run the competitive process to for LTESAs on behalf of consumers.